 In working with clients over the past 20 plus years, we’ve found that keyword research can be broken down into three important steps:

 Brainstorming: generating a list of keywords that your ideal customers may be searching for.

 Testing: using tools to measure how many people are searching on specific keywords, and what your competition (from other sites) is for those keywords.

-Content creation: writing the copy that features and highlights your keywords.
+Content creation: writing the copy and meta data that features and highlights your keywords.

 In this post I’m going to focus on the first bullet point, brainstorming the keywords that will attract your ideal customer.

 The goal with brainstorming is to come up with as many keywords as possible that your prospects might use at Google.
 The trick is to not be critical of any ideas right now, but to just generate as many of them as you can.